 Start at the bottom of the bundle, circling the string around for a few times to secure it.
 Then wind the string on an angle up to the top of the bundle.
 Turn the bundle around and wind the string back down to the start, creating a criss-cross pattern over the first strings.

 Keep it in a dry and dark place to allow to completely dry (it will take a few weeks).
 Once dry, it is ready to light.

-For your smudge stick, you’ll want to hold one end of your stick and light the other with a match.
+For your smoke cleansing, you’ll want to hold one end of your stick and light the other with a match.
 Let the end burn a bit before blowing out and allowing it to smolder so you can begin smudging.
 When finished, gently pat down the smoldering end of your smudge stick so it goes completely out.

-To learn more about the ceremonial ways to use a smudge wand (and how to bless a person using a feather), check out more info here.
+To learn more about the ceremonial ways to use a smoke bundle (and how to bless a person using a feather), check out more info here.